Sheriff: Gunman didn't know Monterey Park dance hall victims

 “It’s hard to put words to it,” he said.
 “It takes your breath away when you see it.
 And it kind of burns the image into your brain.”

 Melley reported from Los Angeles.
-Associated Press journalist Julie Watson in San Diego contributed to this report.
+Associated Press writer Julie Watson in San Diego contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.